TeamDropBy/teamdropby.github.io/index.md

 ---

+## User Feedback

+### Review 1: “Finally, an app that’s not overwhelming.”
+I love how clean and simple DropBy is.
+I just want to find out what’s happening near me without scrolling through endless posts or ads — and this does exactly that.
+RSVPing is fast, and I’ve actually been discovering more community events than ever.

+### Review 2: “DropBy made hosting my first event so easy.”
+I’m not tech-savvy, but creating an event on DropBy was super straightforward.
+I added a few key details, and that’s all it needed.
+People started RSVP’ing quickly, and I didn’t have to deal with clunky tools or long setup steps.
+Highly recommend it for anyone organizing local get-togethers.

+### Review 3: “This is how local events should work.”
+DropBy cuts out the noise.
+Whether it’s a pop-up market or a live poetry night, I can actually find events I care about without being bombarded by unrelated content.
+It’s clean, focused, and built for people who want to be part of their community.

+### Review 4: “It’s fast, it’s useful, and it just works.”
+I don’t have time to dig through social media to find cool events.
+DropBy shows me what’s happening, where, and when — nothing more, nothing less.
+I love that.
+The RSVP system is clear and quick, and I’ve already gone to three events I wouldn’t have known about otherwise.

+### Review 5: “Minimal design, maximum value.”
+What I appreciate most about DropBy is its simplicity.
+It doesn’t try to be everything.
+It just helps you find and attend events — and that’s refreshing.
+No annoying pop-ups, no complicated feeds.
+Just useful info, presented well.
+It’s now one of my go-to apps.

+### Review 6: “It’s not bad at all!”
+It does its purpose and makes it simple instead of doing too much.

+---

 This project is part of the ICS 314 Software Engineering Final Project at UH Mānoa, Summer 2025.

 Published with GitHub Pages.